PRODUCT SUPPORT

 To deactivate Container Stop and/or Shelf Stop Positions:

-1. Move the desktop to any position in the lower half to deactivate the Container Stop.
+1. Move the tabletop to any position in the lower half or upper half of the tabletop movement area to deactivate a Container Stop or Shelf Stop

-3. Press and hold the “up” and “down” arrows on the handswitch simultaneously until the control box clicks once.
-This step may take up to 10 seconds to complete.
+2. Press and hold the “up” and “down” buttons on the handswitch until the control box clicks once

-Q How are Container Stops and Shelf Stops programmed and unprogrammed into a control box with a programmable handswitch?
+Q How are Container Stops and Shelf Stops programmed and unprogrammed while using a programmable handswitch?

 A